John-Kostick/vzome-sharing/_posts/2023-04-27-Arrangement-of-5-cubes-in-sqrt-phi-field-10-58-07.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2023/04/27/10-58-07-Arrangement-of-5-cubes-in-sqrt-phi-field/>)

 {% endcomment %}
  This shows five cubes arranged about a common center.
 They are rotated 72° apart about a line, which is the polar axis of a Rhombic Icosahedron.
-This is built in √𝜑 field,and has 10 square faces and 10 arc tan √𝜑 = 51.827...° rhombi.
+This is built in √𝜑 field, and has 10 square faces and 10 arc tan √𝜑 = 51.827...° rhombi.
 Scenes shows 10 cubes external to the square faces, and surrounding the intersection of 5 cubes.

 A 3D design created in vZome.
 Use your mouse or touch to interact.